 Each individual entry is called an observation.
 To retrieve an observation, specify the series from which it is to be retrieved and a date.
 The API can retrieve all existing groups and series.
 Once you know which series you are interested in, you can retrieve observations for them within given date ranges.
 The API also supports the retrieval of cross rates, the exchange rate between two foreign currencies calculated using rates against the Swedish krona.
-You can also retrieve aggregated data (week, month, year).
+You can also retrieve aggregated data (week, month, quarter, year).

 How do I get inverse rates?

 An observation for the US dollar, for example, shows how many SEK are required for one unit.
 To invert the rate, divide 1 by the value you get.
 This tells you how 1 SEK relates to the other currency.
 You can also call our help series SEKETT to handle this for you.

 The rate for all currencies is given as 1 Swedish krona against 1 unit of the foreign currency as from 27 November 2023.
 (Previously, the exchange rate was quoted in Swedish kronor against 100 units of the foreign currency for certain currencies).